Let’s spice up that traditional, perhaps overused, and possibly inequitable “What did you do during Summer Vacation” task.

 - vacations to space stations

-- homebound students staying in the family castle
+- homebound students staying in their family’s castle

 - buying and raising a new pet minotaur

-This task was not only an opportunity to learn about my new students, but to see where their writing was at, and also to set the culture of our classroom: we’re going to do things a bit differently this year, we’re going to take risks, we’re going to work our brains, and so on.
+This task was not only an opportunity to learn about my new students but to see where their writing was at and also to set the culture of our classroom.
+We’re going to do things a bit differently this year, we’re going to take risks, we’re going to make our brains sweat, and so on.